 CAMBRIDGE, Mass. -- Had Mitt Romney won the presidential election, his administration would have ended EHR incentives and outsourced the development of HIT standards to vendors such as Epic and GE, said Beth Israel Deaconess Medical Center CIO John Halamka, M.D., the morning after.

-Beth Israel wouldn't have changed its roadmap for adopting HIT standards and fostering clinical data interoperability between systems because Massachusetts'
+Beth Israel wouldn't have changed its roadmap for adopting HIT standards and fostering clinical data interoperability between systems because Massachusetts' Chapter 224 state law -- among other influences -- would have kept the hospital on that track anyway.

 It's a bipartisan issue, but the Republican position was that standards weren't developing [fast] enough.